wedeling/FabUQCampaign/README.md

 ## Detailed Examples

 ### Inputs
  + In the examples folder the script `examples/advection_diffusion/fab_ade.py` runs an EasyVVUQ Stochastic Collocation (SC) campaign using FabSim3 for a simple advection-diffusion equation (ade) finite-element solver on the localhost.
 In order to run it, the FabSim3 home directory must be hard coded.
-To do so, near the top of the file, the following must be specified:
+To do so, near the top of the script, the following must be specified:

 ```python
 ####################